We hope you’ve got your appetite ready because we’re going to share the best bibimbap restaurants in Seoul.

 Best Bibimbap in Seoul #4: Walkerhill Ondal

-It may be unusual to get your bibimbap from a restaurant attached to a luxury hotel, but Ondal Restaurant at the Walkerhill Hotel is one of the few that specialize in Korean food.
+It may be unusual to get your bibimbap from a restaurant attached to a luxury hotel, but Ondal Restaurant at the Walkerhill Hotel is one of the few that specializes in Korean food.
 The ingredients used in their bibimbap are of the highest quality possible, using organic vegetables, with a mix of modern and traditional in creating the dish.
 The price tag on this bibimbap is hefty, but if you want to enjoy a luxury bibimbap meal with great views of the Han River and you have the money to spend, make sure to make the trip over here.

 Location: Gwangjin-gu Walkerhill-ro 177, 2F (광진구 왈커힐로 177 2층)